Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and

 \subsection{Experimental Design}

+In this study, we aim to address four key research questions to comprehensively evaluate the performance, robustness, and applicability of our methodology:

+\paragraph{1.
+Cloud contamination effects} We first assess how cloud cover impacts the algorithmic performance, focusing on two distinct scenarios: (i) sparse cloud cover conditions with Sentinel-2 (S2) Satellite Image Time Series (SITS), detailed in Section \ref{tfcl_s2_solution}, and (ii) dense cloud coverage scenarios where spatial resolution from Sentinel-1 (S1) time series predictions is critical, as discussed in Section \ref{tfcl_s1_solution}.
+Both analyses leverage the ePaddocks dataset.

+\paragraph{2.
+Sensor modality comparison} We then compare different sensor modalities and modeling approaches.
+Specifically, we evaluate: \begin{itemize} \item Sentinel-2 SITS against Sentinel-1 SITS, using the ePaddocks dataset (Section \ref{tfcl_sensor_mod_s2vss1}), and \item 3D versus 2D versions of our model, along with the joint modeling of Sentinel-2 and Sentinel-1 SITS.
+These evaluations are conducted using both the ePaddocks and AI4SmallFarms datasets (Section \ref{tfcl_sensor_modality_s2s1joint}). \end{itemize}

+\paragraph{3.
+Generalization and benchmarking} To assess the generalizability of our modeling approach, we conduct experiments across multiple geographic regions and benchmark against established baseline methods.
+Our evaluations use three publicly available benchmark datasets: (i) Fields of the World (FoTW) \citep{kerner2024fields}, (ii) Pastis \citep{garnot2021panoptic}, and (iii) AI4SmallFarms \citep{10278130}.
+This comparative analysis, detailed in Sections \ref{FoTWAppendix}, \ref{PastisEval}, and \ref{AI4SmallFarms}, allows direct assessment of our PTAViT3D model against existing methodologies under matched conditions.

+\paragraph{4.
+Continental-scale application} Finally, we showcase the practical application and scalability of the PTAViT3D model at a continental scale.
+Specifically, we apply our model across Australia for the creation of the ePaddocks 2023 national product (Section \ref{ptavit3d_epaddocks}).
+This section highlights detailed product validation and important algorithmic considerations necessary for operational use.

-For reasons of computational efficiency, all validation experiments used only 2 Sentinel scenes for training and validation.
-The test results, where visualizations take place, are from independent scenes outside the training and validation sets.
-The full national product, ePaddocks, was trained using the full six Sentinel-2 tiles (Fig \ref{TrainingSites}).
+Table \ref{tab:exp-matrix} summarizes the datasets employed in each experimental scenario.
+Due to computational constraints, experiments with the ePaddocks dataset for validation purposes utilized only two Sentinel scenes each for training and validation.
+The final test results and visualizations are derived from independent scenes outside the training and validation sets.
+For comprehensive national-scale results, the full ePaddocks product employed training on six Sentinel-2 tiles.

-To validate our approach against established methods, we retrained the FracTAL ResNet developed in \cite{rs13183707}, previously applied to field boundaries in \cite{rs13112197}.
-This model was used for the National Product of Australia and validated independently in various datasets \citep{rs14225738,Tetteh2023} providing an established baseline.
-To better understand the effectiveness of S2 and S1 inputs for field boundary extraction, we address the following questions:

-\begin{enumerate} \item Which features, S2 or S1, are better for field boundary delineation?
-We train identical models that use only S2 or only S1 data. \item How does including a sequence of observations affect performance?
-We compare 3D models (time series) against 2D models with the same amount of training data.
-We train on S2 only (3D vs. 2D) and S1 only (3D vs. 2D). \item How is performance affected when combining both S2 and S1 features?
-We use a feature extraction model with cross (relative) attention for feature fusion \citep{DIAKOGIANNIS202444} augmented with 3D convolutions to account for the time dimension. \item Tackling sparse clouds: how does the presence of clouds affect algorithmic performance for the case of S2 time series?
-How good are in terms of spatial resolution the predictions based on S1 time series? \end{enumerate}